tdiltdil27/Campus-Dining-Options/README.md

 information for January 31st, 2017, go to https://campus-meal-scraper.herokuapp.com/locations/2017-01-31/

-*Note: The API is currently really slow to respond because the scrapped data is not cached and is retrieved on each request.
-This will be addressed shortly.*

 We moved the scrapper to a separate repository to make it easy to deploy to Heroku.
 You can find it at https://github.com/sbrand83/campus-meal-scraper.